logica-web/logica-web.github.io/docs/usrguide/multi-semantics.md

 ---
 # Multiset Semantics

-Logica, as well as most other logic programming languages follows multiset semantics.That there is no ordering of rows in predicates, but  each row may occur 1, or many times in the predicate.
+Logica, like most other logic programming languages, follows multiset semantics.
+This means there is no ordering of rows in predicates, and each row may occur one or more times in the predicate.

-##
+## Multiplicity
-Number of occurrences of a row is called _multiplicity_.
+The number of occurrences of a row is called its _multiplicity_.

-Example 1: Predicate `Fruit` defined with facts
+**Example:** Consider the predicate `Fruit` defined with the following facts:

 ```
 Fruit("apple");